ElectionDataAnalysis/electiondata/docs/Sample_Session.md

 ```

 ### Plots
 To draw pictures automatically, you will need [`orca` installed on your system](https://github.com/plotly/orca).
-If `orca` is not installed, you can still pull the information necessary to make plots.
 Plots will be exported to the `reports_and_plots_directory` and may also appear in a browser window.

+If `orca` is not installed, the system will not automatically create pictures.
+Note that in any case the routines return text information sufficient to create plots in any system you may wish to use.

 #### Scatter Plots
 You can create scatter plots of results by county.
 For example, create a jpeg comparing Biden's vote totals to Trump's vote totals with: